ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 [^pattern-expose]: While I ended up setting up the library such that one would call a function to generate both the avatar colorand pattern at the same time, and not need to directly call the pattern generating function `generateAvatarGrid`, I did leave that function exposed.
 I figured that someone might have some usecase for generating just the pattern.
 However, I did not expose the underlying functions used for generating the pattern as they were fairly usecase specific.

 [^pattern-show]: When I first implemented the show instance, I used the @ symbol to represent the pattern.
 However, I found that by using a block symbol instead, I would be able to get a better representation of the pattern.
 Though, the symbol does sometimes cause [visual issues on some applications](https://coveralls.io/builds/7071873/source?filename=src%2FGraphics%2FAvatars%2FPixelated.hs#L267).

+[^avatar-dimensions]: Currently the `convertAvatarToImage` function does not have proper handling for cases in which a non-square avatar is passed into it.
+I realized this when writing this article and quickly filed an [issue](https://github.com/ExcaliburZero/pixelated-avatar-generator/issues/15) for it.
+This shouldn't happen if just the avatar generation functions of the library are used, but simmilar functions created by users of the library could yield avatars that not specifically squares.